The Alpha Delta Difference

 THE HIGHEST VALUE LIVING SPACE ON CAMPUS --- A BARGAIN "PER LIVING SQUARE FOOT OF SPACE"

-With spacious two-man rooms in its recently renovated facility and generous public areas Alpha Delta offers more “value per square foot” than any other living option on campus.
+With spacious two-man rooms in its recently renovated facility and generous public areas, Alpha Delta offers more “value per square foot” than any other living option on campus at $502 per month.
 Members also receive complimentary breakfasts, Monday night catered dinners, high speed internet, cable TV, and security- monitored and lighted off street parking among numerous benefits.....all at a reasonable cost.

 BEING LOCAL MEANS SELF GOVERNANCE AND INDEPENDENCE